TiffinyHaluschak/portfolio/README.md

 ## Features
 1. Contact Form with JavaScript Validation
+- Set up a Node.js backend to handle the contact form.
+I also used Express.js, a lightweight web framework for Node.js, to simplify routing and handle form submissions.

 What are the key features of this website? (e.g., responsive layout, project filtering, smooth scrolling).